ArthurCBx/Introduction_to_Data_Science_Coursera/README.md

 # Introduction_to_Data_Science_Coursera
-A repo to follow allong the classes and experiment things
+A repo to follow along the classes and experiment things